30 Sep

 Sea moss or seaweed side effects

-As fantastic as sea moss or seaweed is, it does come with some side effects you should be aware of.
+As fantastic as sea moss or seaweed is proclaimed to be, it does come with some side effects you should be aware of.
 Like anything else in life, there are drawbacks you should be aware of, mainly if your body is already predisposed to specific effects from other supplements.
 Let’s go over several side effects that can occur from taking sea moss.

 1. Thyroid inflammation